 The state provides behavioral health funding to the mental health regions to cover individuals who are not insured and services that not covered by insurance or Medicaid.
 Estimated savings, net of the costs that would not be covered by Medicaid, are up to \$6 million annually for those who would be covered by Medicaid expansion.
-However, to avoid a disruption in services, the savings will be gradually captured and additional anticipated savings will be placed in a separate budget program and if needed available for the regional behavioral health providers.
-In FY 16 the appropriation will be reduced by \$1 million and \$2 million moved into the separate set-aside budget program.
-In FY 17, the savings and set-aside amount are equal at \$2 million each.
-In FY 18, savings are \$3 million with \$1 million set aside.
-In FY 19 and thereafter, the savings are anticipated to be \$4 million with no funds set aside.
+However, to avoid a disruption in services, the savings will be gradually captured.
+In FY 16 the appropriation will be reduced by \$1 million; in FY 17, by \$2 million and in FY 18, by \$3 million.
+In FY 19 and thereafter, the savings are anticipated to be \$4 million.